Meier and Frank Building - (Built in Eighteen fifty seven and eighteen ninety eight)

 Meier and Frank, both German emigrants, joined forces in 1870 to form one of the most successful retail ventures in Oregon, the Meier and Frank department store,

-ONE OF AMERICA'S GREAT, AND PORTLAND'S BIGGEST STORE.
+ONE OF AMERICA'S GREATEST, AND PORTLAND'S BIGGEST STORE.

 Many people looked at it, as the heart of the city.
 In fact, the clock on the 1st floor of the fifteen story, glazed terra cotta building, was the main meeting place for Portlanders.
 That clock is now located, in the historical society on the park blocks, which we'll see in a few moments.